veillette/physics-book/contents/preface.md

 ##### Simulations {#eip-795}

-Where applicable, students are directed to the interactive PHeT physics simulations developed by the University of Colorado.
+Where applicable, students are directed to the interactive PhET physics simulations developed by the University of Colorado.
 There they can further explore the physics concepts they have learned about in the module.